-One of the most important contributions our members make is by helping to purchase artworks for the Art Gallery’s collection.
-In our 68-plus years we’ve provided funds for more than 240 works of art.
+One of the most important contributions our members make is by helping to acquire artworks for the Art Gallery’s collection.
+Over the past 69 years the donations of members has supported the acquisition of more than 240 works of art.

-Your donation will support the acquisition of this beautiful work for future generations and our community.
+Your donation will support the acquisition of this significant work for future generations and our community.

-You can play an important role in the Art Gallery’s growth, by contributing to the Collection Circle, with a tax-deductible donation of $200 or more in addition to your annual membership fee.
+You can play an important role in the Art Gallery’s growth, by contributing to the Collection Circle program with a tax-deductible donation of $200 or more in addition to your annual membership fee.

-As a contributor to the Collection Circle, you’ll be invited to a range of special events to recognise your support of the Art Gallery of NSW.
+As a contributor to the Collection Circle program, you’ll be invited to a range of special events to recognise your support of the Art Gallery of New South Wales.

-Should the Art Gallery NSW Members exceed the target for the purchase of the Pascale Marthine Tayou work, any additional funds will be allocated through the Collection Circle program towards future acquisition to build the Art Gallery’s collection.
+Note: should we exceed the target for the purchase of the Louise Marie-Jeanne Hersent work, any additional funds will be allocated through the Collection Circle program towards future acquisitions to build the Art Gallery’s collection.